Automatic Lunch Deductions

 The employer's system automatically deducts breaks based on your shift start time, regardless of when (or whether) you actually took one.
 No individual judgment, no tracking whether you left your post.

-Under the FLSA, you're only allowed to have a break deducted if the break time is truly yours.
+Under federal law, you're only allowed to have a break deducted if the break time is truly yours.
 That means you have to be completely relieved of your job duties.
 You can't be "on call."
 You can't be required to stay on the premises.
 You can't be expected to work during your break.

 If your employer takes the break deduction but doesn't actually give you a break, or if work interrupts your break, that time has to be paid.
 The deduction is void.